krkim565/cs70-notes/cs70-week2.md

 # Kimberley Rangel
 ## Week 2 Reading

-I'm really glad we read the other textbook chapters first because otherwise this chapter would have been harder to follow.
+I'm really glad we read the VMLS textbook first because otherwise this chapter would have been harder to follow.

 ### Chapter 1.1
 - Key Terms: